GiorgiKalatozi/design-patterns/README.md

 - **Observer Pattern**: Defines a one-to-many dependency between objects so that when one object changes state, all its dependents are notified and updated automatically.
 - **Strategy Pattern**: Defines a family of algorithms, encapsulates each one, and makes them interchangeable.
 - **Command Pattern**: Encapsulates a request as an object, thereby allowing for parameterization of clients with different requests, queuing of requests, and logging of the parameters.

-# 🎉 Contributing:

-Feel the urge to sprinkle a bit of your own magic?
-Contributions are more than welcome!
-Fork, create a branch, and let's build the best SOLID and Design Patterns resources together.